NICKW6499/ProductLineDPRefactoring/README.md

 9/10/2019 This project started out as a GUI with no data base attached or CSS.
 9/28/2019 The project now has a CSS file to style the GUI and a data base attached.
 11/9/2019 The project now has integreated table views and database functionality to record progress.
+12/4/2019 The project has custom serial numbers and populates tables from the database.

 ## Key Programming Concepts Utilized
 Key concepts I used in this project are establishing data bases with H2, creating a file path for said data base, inserting items into the data base using SQL and CSS to create a design for the GUI.